-1. Purpose of this document :
+1. Purpose of this document 2

-2. Background
+2. Background 2

-3. Vision
+3. Vision 3

 4 Objectives 4

 5. Regulatory principles 4

-6. Regulatory philosophy and practice
+6. Regulatory philosophy and practice 5

-7. Features of the National Regulatory System for Community Housing
+7. Features of the National Regulatory System for Community Housing 7

-1. A National Regulatory Code
+1. A National Regulatory Code 7

-2. A National Register
+2. A National Register 7

-3. Registrars
+3. Registrars 7

-4. Primary Registrar for multi-jurisdictional providers į
+4. Primary Registrar for multi-jurisdictional providers 8

-5. Tiers of Registration į
+5. Tiers of Registration 8

-6. Governance (

 8. Relationship of the NRSCH with jurisdictional policy and funding decisions 10

+Glo 11